 Tip: if the mixture is too firm, leave it at room temperature for about 1 hour, it will make it easier to scoop out balls.

-- Can I lower the sugar content?
-You can substitute ¼ of the powdered sugar for a plant-based milk powder like coconut milk powder for example.
+You can substitute 1/4 of the powdered sugar for a plant-based milk powder like coconut milk powder, for example.
 It will reduce the amount of sugar without affecting the texture too much.

-- The mixture has separated and I have liquid and hard parts, what went wrong?
 You probably placed the mixture in the refrigerator too soon.
-It should have thickened a little bit before chilling, otherwise the sugar will separate from the cacao butter.
-You can still fix it though!
+It should have thickened a little bit before chilling.
+Otherwise, the sugar will separate from the cacao butter.
+You can still fix it, though!
 Re-melt the mixture over low heat.
 Once melted, transfer to a bowl and whisk until fully combined.
 Keep whisking until the mixture thickens (like a pancake batter), then chill in the refrigerator for 2-3 hours.

 I hope you are going to love these white chocolate truffles!
 They are incredibly creamy with a rich mouthfeel and a delicate vanilla flavor!